Emememil/my-portfolio/README.md

-- **Current Focus:** Mastery of React, TypeScript, and Rust systems.
+- **Current Specialization:** Mastering the intersection of React architecture, TypeScript type-safety, and high-performance Rust systems.

-- **Future Goals:** Pursuing a Master's in Germany to specialize in Advanced Software Systems and High-Performance Computing.
+- **Professional Commitment:** Focused on delivering scalable, high-impact software that prioritizes technical excellence and seamless user experiences.

-- **Creative Side:** Music composition, singing, and guitar—where logic meets melody.
+- **Creative Side:** Music composition, singing, and guitar—where I continue to explore the balance between creativity and structure.